jonastreub/VRComponent/README.md

 ## Animating projected layers

-If you use a VRLayer you can update and animate heading and elevation value.
+If you use a VRLayer you can update and animate heading and elevation values.

 ```coffee
 {VRComponent, VRLayer} = require "VRComponent"